Configure domains and certificates

-As of February 2025, this feature is only available for new customer managed domains.
-Any existing domains previously configured with support from Palantir will continue to require Palantir support.
+As of February 2026, this feature is only available for new customer managed domains.
+Any existing domains previously configured with support from Palantir may continue to require Palantir support.

-Users with permissions to edit custom domains and certificates (Enrollment administrators and Information Security Officers by default) can access Domains & certificates tab under Enrollment settings within Control Panel to create, edit, and delete custom domains and renew certificates.
+Users with permissions to edit custom domains and certificates can access the Domains & certificates tab under Enrollment settings in Control Panel to create, edit, and delete custom domains and renew certificates.
+Enrollment administrators and Information Security Officers are given these permissions by default.

-Custom domains and certificates configuration in Control Panel is a new feature and due to reasons of compliance and ongoing migrations, may not be available on certain enrollments.
+Custom domain and certificate configuration in Control Panel is a new feature and, due to compliance reasons and ongoing migrations, may not be available on some enrollments.
 If the feature is not yet available in your enrollment, contact your Palantir representative for assistance.

 Domains and certificates settings.